 May I schedule a vendor briefing to take place at a Gartner Summit or Symposium event?

 No, conference sites are not an effective means for conducting vendor briefings as it limits your exposure to all relevant analysts.
 In addition, analysts attending conferences are quite busy conducting several presentations, engaging with numerous client meetings and tend not to have the time or bandwidth to properly devote their attention to a vendor briefing.

 What can I expect as a Gartner vendor client?

 No, as vendor briefings are research tools and not client deliverables.
-Submit all requests directly to the closest regional contact center at your right.
+Submit all requests via the Vendor Briefing online form.
 Sales Account Executives should not be involved in the vendor briefing process as this could potentially affect objectivity.